AwalaApp/specs/rs000-core.md

 This is a protocol that establishes a _Cargo Relay Connection_ (CRC) between a gateway and a courier with the primary purpose of exchanging cargo bidirectionally.

 The action of transmitting a cargo over a CRC is called _hop_, and the action of transmitting a cargo from its origin gateway to its target gateway is _relay_.
-There are at least two hops in a relay: One from the origin gateway to the courier, and another from the courier to the target gateway.
+There are at least two hops in the relay of a cargo: One from its origin gateway to the courier and another from the courier to its target gateway, with one or more couriers participating in that relay.

-Completing one relay MAY involve hops with different bindings.
-For example, the CRC between a private gateway and a courier could use [CoSocket](rs004-cosocket.md), whilst the CRC between the courier and the public gateway could use [CogRPC](rs008-cogrpc.md).

 The node sending a cargo MUST NOT remove it until the target node has acknowledged its receipt.
 The recipient MUST send the acknowledgement after the cargo is safely stored -- Consequently, if the cargo is being saved to a local disk, its receipt MUST be acknowledged after calling [`fdatasync`](https://linux.die.net/man/2/fdatasync) (on Unix-like systems) or [`FlushFileBuffers`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-flushfilebuffers) (on Windows).